-We now provide iron infusions to patients who have low levels of iron in their body.
+We provide iron infusions to patients who have low levels of iron in their body.
 Iron infusions are given via an intravenous drip and provide a rapid delivery of iron, and replenishment of iron stores.
-Please call us on 8373 0355 to make an appointment to see your GP to discuss your needs.
+Please call us on 8373 0355 (Unley) or 7129 3094 (Hawthorn) to make an appointment to see your GP to discuss your needs.

 Are You Iron Deficient?

 Iron infusions are so important!
 Iron deficiency is one of the most common nutritional deficiencies in Australia.